readium/webpub-manifest/modules/encryption.md

 On each encrypted resource, `scheme`, `profile` and `algorithm` are required and their values are defined by the LCP specification and the definition of the LCP profile which is applied.

-*Example of an XHTML resource encrypted using LCP with a basic profile*
+*Example of an XHTML resource encrypted using LCP in its basic profile, compressed before encryption*

 ```json
 {